In Conversation with Emma Mills: Mindfulness, Creativity and the Power of 'Doing Nothing.'

 People have the idea they’re not meant to be thinking.
 When they sit down for the first time and close their eyes, inevitably there’s loads of thoughts.
 They think ‘oh, this is terrible, I'm not doing it well.’
 Then the more you try to push them away, the worse it gets.
 It's a skill that you build.
 Thoughts become less sticky over time and they become more sparse, but to launch a campaign against them means you get drawn into the bath water and it becomes worse.
 It's not anyone's fault; it's something that they pick up from just reading snippets here and there.

 Lack of patience is also a common thing.
 Mindfulness and meditation takes practice, but oftentimes people open an app when they’re already stressed to make that feeling go away.
 It's better to build that muscle in advance of stressful moments, and to bring patience to the act of meditating itself.
 Then you open something new.
 When you're not forcing it, then you relax quicker.

 What books should we be reading in 2022?

 I would recommend the poetry anthologies of Daisy Goodwin.
 They’re super small, and you can just carry them on the tube and dip into them.
 And if you want something larger, I recommend A Nature Poem for Every Day of the Year.

 Mindfulness and More with Emma Mills

-To learn more about Emma, and to find her wonderful mindfulness guide for the modern world Inhale, Exhale, Repeat, we strongly encourage you to take a look at her website - it's just here.
+To learn more about Emma, and to find her wonderful mindfulness guide for the modern world Inhale, Exhale, Repeat, we strongly encourage you to follow her on social media @emmamillslondon, and to take a look at her website - it's just here.